Best Phlebotomy Schools in Louisiana

 Important: Even though certification isn’t required by the state, many hospitals will not hire without it.

-Steps to Become a Phlebotomist in Louisiana
+Steps to become a phlebotomist in Louisiana

 1. Choose an accredited program - Look for schools recognized by national certifying bodies.